yatharthaggarwal/CovidIndia/README.md

 ### 4. States_Positivity_Test_Rate.ipynb

 This script also plots for multiple states, showing the test positivity percent for all this time.
 To calculate the ratio we have taken cumulative values.
-The positivity percent for any day is calculated as:
+The positivity percent for any day is calculated as: <br>
 Positivity percent = (total positive/ total tests conducted) x 100

 ### 5. States_Tests_perMillion.ipynb